 dryness

-And also, through the broken lipid barrier, various substances (bacteria, toxins, etc.) can penetrate the skin, which can cause irritation, such as:
+And also, through the broken lipid barrier, various substances (bacteria, toxins, etc.) can penetrate into the skin, which can cause its irritation, such as:

 dermatitis